dr-leo/pandaSDMX/description.rst

 * read and write files including zip archives for offline use
 * writer transforming SDMX generic datasets into multi-indexed pandas DataFrames or Series of observations and attributes
 * extensible through custom readers and writers for alternative input and output formats of data and metadata
+* support for `requests-cache <https://readthedocs.org/projects/requests-cache/>`_ allowing to cache SDMX messages in memory, MongoDB, Redis or SQLite

 Example
 ---------